Serial film: Sound era

+Expensive feature films were offered by exhibitors for a percentage of the theaters' admissions.
+Serials, however, were rented by exhibitors for a much lower, flat fee.
 The arrival of sound technology made it costlier to produce serials, so that they were no longer as profitable on a flat rental basis.
-Further, the Great Depression made it impossible for many of the smaller companies that produced serials to upgrade to sound, and they went out of business.
-Only one serial specialty company, Mascot Pictures, transitioned from silent to sound filmmaking.
+Further, the stock market crash of 1929 and the added expense of sound equipment made it impossible for many of the smaller companies that produced serials to upgrade to sound, and they went out of business.
+Mascot Pictures, which specialized in serials, made the transition from silent to sound and produced the first "talking" serial, King of the Kongo (1929).
 Universal Pictures also kept its serial unit alive through the transition.